 This provision is particularly relevant to those EU Member States which ratified ILO conventions before acceding to the EU.
-This is the case, for example, with Finland, which ratified ILO Convention No. 137 in 1976 and ILO No. Convention 152 in 1981 before acceding to the EU in 1995, with Spain, which ratified ILO Convention No. 137 in 1975 and ILO No. Convention 152 in 1982 before becoming a member of the EU in 1986, and for Sweden, which ratified ILO Convention No. 137 in 1974 and ILO Convention No. 152 in 1980 before joining the EU in 1995.
-With regard to ILO Convention No. 137, the provision is also relevant to Poland330, Portugal331, and Romania332.
-With regard to ILO Convention No. 152, it is also relevant to Cyprus333.
-In addition, the following Member States are still bound by ILO Convention No. 32: Belgium334, Bulgaria335, Ireland336, Malta337, Slovenia338 and the United Kingdom339.
+This is the case, for example, with Finland, which ratified ILO Convention No. 137 in 1976 and ILO Convention No. 152 in 1981 before acceding to the EU in 1995, with Spain, which ratified ILO Convention No. 137 in 1975 and ILO Convention No. 152 in 1982 before becoming a member of the EU in 1986, and for Sweden, which ratified ILO Convention No. 152 in 1980 before joining the EU in 1995.
+With regard to ILO Convention No. 137, the provision is also relevant to Poland, Portugal, and Romania.
+With regard to ILO Convention No. 152, it is also relevant to Cyprus.
+In addition, the following Member States are still bound by ILO Convention No. 32: Belgium, Bulgaria, Ireland, Malta, Slovenia and the United Kingdom.

-Article 351 TFEU has a general scope: it applies to any international agreement, irrespective of the subject matter, which is capable of affecting the application of the TFEU340.
+Article 351 TFEU has a general scope: it applies to any international agreement, irrespective of the subject matter, which is capable of affecting the application of the TFEU.
 The aim of the article is to enable the Member States, so far as possible, to respect the rights of non-member countries under agreements concluded before the entry into force of the Treaty.
 Thus although the Article may justify a Member State taking action which would otherwise be contrary to the TFEU in order to perform obligations towards a third state, it does not allow a Member State to assert its rights under such an agreement, if to do so would violate the Member State's obligations under EU law.
-Consequently, agreements concluded prior to the entry into force of the Treaty may not be relied upon in relations between Member States to justify restrictions on trade within the Union341.
+Consequently, agreements concluded prior to the entry into force of the Treaty may not be relied upon in relations between Member States to justify restrictions on trade within the Union.

-Article 351 implies that the institutions of the Union are under a duty not to impede the performance of the obligations of Member States under pre-existing agreements342.
+Article 351 implies that the institutions of the Union are under a duty not to impede the performance of the obligations of Member States under pre-existing agreements.